foivoskar/QuakeSSL/README.md

 The workflow was tested for events occurred from 2023-1-7 to 2024-30-6 worldwide, with magnitudes from 6 to 7.
 Two different datasets where obtained for thresholds of 20 and 45 (in Step 2).
 The waveforms were taken for the iasp91_2s model in epicentral distances of 5, 10, and 15 degrees and backazimuths of 0, 45, and 90 degrees.

+The respective generated catalogs, map figures, and seismograms are available in the 'Example' folder.